 Policy Status as of July 1, 2024 Summary Consolidation Assessment & Authorization Requires certain healthcare providers to notify the state of consolidation transactions.
-Missouri requires the Attorney General be notified of certain public benefit or religious corporation transactions (not healthcare specific), but the state does not have approval authority. \otimes Does not have authority to approve, set conditions, or disapprove consolidation transactions. \otimes Does not include consumer affordability or price growth in review criteria or approval conditions.
+Montana requires the Attorney General be notified of certain public benefit and religious corporation transactions (not healthcare specific), but the state does not have approval authority. \otimes Does not have authority to approve, set conditions, or disapprove consolidation transactions. \otimes Does not include consumer affordability or price growth in review criteria or approval conditions.
 Balance Bill Protections \otimes Does not prohibit balance billing for out-of-network ground ambulance services. \otimes Does not prohibit balance billing for out-of-network services at specific facilities not included in the NSA.
-Facility Fee Limits (X) Does not prohibit facility fees for specified procedures and/or care settings. \otimes Does not have codified protections against out-of-pocket costs from facility fees. \otimes Does not require hospitals to report facility fee data.
-Anti- Competitive Contract Provisions \otimes No law restricting Most Favored Nation contract provisions. \otimes No law restricting all-or-nothing contract provisions. \otimes No law restricting anti-tiering or anti-steering contract provisions. \otimes No statutes limiting physician non-compete contract provisions.
+Facility Fee Limits \otimes Does not prohibit facility fees for specified procedures and/or care settings. \otimes Does not have codified protections against out-of-pocket costs from facility fees. \otimes Does not require hospitals to report facility fee data.
+Anti- Competitive Contract Provisions \otimes No law restricting Most Favored Nation contract provisions.
+Montana law voids most noncompete agreements, and the state has enacted explicit bans on noncompete agreements in contracts involving behavioral health care providers. \otimes No law restricting all-or-nothing contract provisions. \otimes No law restricting anti-tiering or anti-steering contract provisions.
+Non-competes generally unenforceable or prohibited.